TIBCOSoftware/TCSTK-case-manager-app/readme.md

 dome basic Developer focused Details

 - [Basic Developer Use Cases](docs/tutorials/003-Basic-Developer-Use-Cases.md)
-- a simple layout
-- change Change Icon
-- Understand Share State

 #### Deploy
 how to deploy the App

 - [Deploy Usecase](docs/tutorials/004-Deploy.md)
-- Run a script to zip the app
-- Deploy app to WRP
-- Configure Users and Roles

 #### Advanced Developer
 more advanced Details

 - [Advanced Developer Use Cases](docs/tutorials/005-Advanced-Developer-Use-Cases.md)
 - [Angular Application Instructions](docs/angular.md)
-- Review of all the components
-- In order to debug or extends the components : get all the sources of the components with a script (getting tagged version of the libs instead of the npm package json link) and get back to NPM when done

 ### Slides
 some PPT Slide Decks